Weight Loss & New Diet Science: East Meets West

 As I teach my patients, a Chinese Medicine approach to weight loss, explaining that, in most cases, being overweight is a condition characterized by “deficiency at the root and excess at the branch.”

-I also looked at why addressing the root rather than focusing on symptoms is the only way to achieve sustained, healthy weight loss.
+I also wonder why targeting the root rather than addressing the symptoms is the only way to sustained and healthy weight loss.
 And...I highlighted how this Chinese Medicine approach aligns with the emerging, science-based paradigm on eating and weight loss.
-Today I’ll pick up there – with all that “science-y” stuff.
+Today I’ll start from here– with all that “science” approach.

-This new paradigm is supported by studies conducted at some of the world’s top research institutions (Harvard Medical School and the Mayo Clinic, for instance).
+This new model is backed by studies conducted by world’s top research institutions ( like Harvard Medical School and the Mayo Clinic).

 Like in Chinese Medicine, ["modern research"] recognizes the paramount role that the body system, or ecology, plays in weight loss.
-Weight-loss strategies that ignore this system will never work in a sustained, healthy way.
+Weight-loss strategies that ignore this paradigm will never work efficiently.

 Sure, without addressing the body ecology and root issues, you might achieve a “yo-yo” effect.
-You know: drop a few pounds, put them on again, repeat.
+You know: reduce some pounds, regain and repeat.
 But in the process, you’ll also be slowing your metabolism and telling your body it needs to hang onto all the fat it can!
 You’ll also be making your entire system increasingly unhealthy – placing it under chronic stress and exacerbating root problems that contribute to weight gain in the first place.

 Not exactly a prescription for long-term weight loss.

-Conversely, addressing the body ecology can change how we respond to food and exercise.
+On the other hand, understanding the ecology of the body effects the way we respond to food and exercise.
 This response is pivotal.
-It determines whether (as well as how and where) we retain or lose weight.
+It explains whether (also how and where) we maintain or lose weight.

 woman meditating beach